Mrjermjerm/Data-Structures/1-stacks.md

 Go here to work out the problem: [Problem](Stacks/stacks_problem/Program.cs)

-You can check your code with the solution here: [Solution](Stacks/stacks_solution/Solution.cs)
+You can compare your code with the solution here: [Solution](Stacks/stacks_solution/Solution.cs)

 [Back to Welcome Page](0-welcome.md)